rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

           selfHeal: true
 ```

 NOTE: the destination namespace could be openshift-gitops.
-BGDK could be change, but it leaves in that way because we need to put a destination namespace, even it's not necessary for the applicationset itself (not needed also for the application bgdk)
+BGDK could be changed, but it is left that way because we need to specify a destination namespace, even though it is not necessary for the applicationset itself (not needed for the application bgdk either)

 * The result is an ApplicationSet that is generated in OpenShift GitOps but managed by ACM Hub: